Journal of Global Change Data & Discovery2023.7(4):362-368

 (1) Coordinate acquisition

-The list of National Key Protected Cultural Relic Units published in relevant official website notifications does not display their geographical coordinates.
+The list of National Key Protected Cultural Relic Units published in the official website notifications does not display their geographical coordinates.
 It is necessary to utilize the Baidu Map Place API to geocode the names and addresses of these units, and then use a coordinate conversion tool[2] to convert the coordinates from the Baidu Map BD09 to the WGS84 system.

-For units where coordinate information cannot be obtained from the Baidu Map Place API, this study relied on the National Cultural Heritage Administration’s comprehensive administrative management platform[3] for retrieval.
+For units where coordinate information cannot be obtained from the Baidu Map Place API, this study relied on the National Cultural Heritage Administration??s comprehensive administrative management platform[3] for retrieval.
 Utilizing its cultural heritage map service display interface, relevant spatial location information for these units was directly accessed.

 (2) Administrative division supplementation

 The list of National Key Protected Cultural Relic Units, when released, includes address information.
-However, due to the large time span of each batch’s publication, many of the locations and spatial extents of the original administrative divisions have changed.
+However, due to the large time span of each batch??s publication, many of the locations and spatial extents of the original administrative divisions have changed.
 To meet the analysis requirements of the current data situation, we obtained the latest administrative divisions they belong to with the help of the Baidu map global inverse geocoding service interface, according to the geographical coordinates of the units.

 (3) Data storage